rf-bandit/flipperzero/README.md

 This script is written to work with the [P4wnP1 ALOA](https://github.com/RoganDawes/P4wnP1_aloa) by [Marcus Mengs](https://github.com/mame82)
+## NOTE
+Do not indiscriminately use this script unless you are sure - some devices may erase themselves after x amount of failed attempts.

 ## Install
 copy **ANDROID_4digit_common.js** to **/usr/local/P4wnP1/HIDScripts** on your P4wnP1